sklementiev/mixins/README.md

     Assert.AreEqual(banana.Name, clone.Name);
     Assert.AreEqual(banana.Price, clone.Price);

+##The current list of Mixins

+**ICloneable** -Type safe version of ICloneable, with deep clone ability.
+Deep clone will work only on ICloneable properties

+**IReadOnly** - Makes your instance read only

+**IMapper** - Transfer data between mixins using convention (same property names and compatible data types)

+**IEditableObject** - Implementation of System.ComponentModel.IEditableObject

+**INotifyStateChange** - Implements System.ComponentModel.INotifyPropertyChanging and System.ComponentModel.INotifyPropertyChanged

+**IChangeTracking** - Implementation of System.ComponentModel.IRevertibleChangeTracking

+**IDisposable** - We can dynamically attach any custom action on object's dispose

 ----------

-###I would love to hear your ideas on how we can improve it, which new mixins should we create.
+##I would love to hear your ideas on how we can improve it, which new mixins should we create.
 Feel free to contribute!